johnnycyberseed/ibm-zk/pages/condition-name (88).md

 - ## Purpose
 	- Where there is a closed set of possible values for a variable,
 		- there are a class of errors avoided
-			- getting a literal value wrong in on of the many locations
+			- getting a literal value wrong in one of the many locations
 			- getting the conditional expression wrong when there are multiple values involved.
-		- through the use of [[condition-name (88)]]s
+		- through the use of condition-name's
 		-
 - ## Notes
 	- why "88"?